 - Funeral expenses — The family may also be entitled to funeral and burial expenses up to $7,500 if the work injury led to the employee’s death.

-Our attorneys can work diligently to secure maximum compensation for your claim and advise you on whether a settlement is fair.
-For a free consultation with experienced Atlanta workers compensation attorneys at Kimmey & Murphy, P.C., call us today at (404) 586-9848 (Atlanta) or (706) 216-7228 (Dawsonville).
+Our Atlanta workers compensation lawyer can work diligently to secure maximum compensation for your claim and advise you on whether a settlement is fair.
+For a free consultation with experienced Atlanta workers compensation attorneys at Kimmey & Murphy, P.C., call us today in Atlanta or Dawsonville.
 Workers’ Compensation cases are handled on a contingency fee basis.
 This means that we do not get paid unless you get paid.